NativeScript/docs-v7/ui/theme.md

 ## Color Schemes

 The NativeScript core theme includes two standard color schemes, light and dark.
-To include the light theme, add the following line of code to the top of your `app.css` file:
+To use the light color scheme, add the following line of code to the top of your `app.css` file:

 ``` CSS
 @import 'nativescript-theme-core/css/core.light.css';
 ```

-And in order to include the dark theme, add this line of code to your `app.css` instead:
+And in order to use the dark scheme, add this line of code to your `app.css` instead:

 ``` CSS